Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 **Summary:**  We officially delegated our team roles at the beginning of this meeting before finalizing the power-up concepts and talking about documentation.

 ### Tuesday, September 27th
-**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu
+**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles, and David Xu
 **Time:**  5:00 pm - 5:45 pm
 **Summary:**  The main objective of today's meeting was to decide what our first level was going to look like.
 Once we finished sketching it out, we broke off into our subgroups.
 The programming team worked on finishing up the power-up system while the art/design team continued to flesh out the design of the first level and the documentation team discussed Assignment #1.

 ### Sunday, November 27th
-**Team Members Present:**  Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick and Jonah Knickles
+**Team Members Present:**  Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, and Jonah Knickles
 **Time:** 1:00 pm - 3:30 pm
 **Summary:**  Today's meeting was purely about the final presentation on Monday, November 28th.
 We spent the first ten to fifteen minutes divvying up the slides and the rest of the meeting practicing our talking points with each other.